rjrivers/moin/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Travis-CI Build Status](https://travis-ci.org/CRC1266-A2/moin.svg?branch=master)](https://travis-ci.org/CRC1266-A2/moin)

-MoIn
+moin
 ====

-The goal of MoIn is to allow simple interaction analysis using ideas from gravity models as well as entropy maximizing models in a singly- and a doubly-constrained framework.
+The goal of this package is to allow simple interaction analysis using ideas from gravity models as well as entropy maximizing models in a singly- and a doubly-constrained framework.

 ### Citation